About APD’s

 Vision

-Western Cape Association for Persons with Disabilities strives towards an inclusive society in which persons with disabilities are equal and active citizens.
+Western Cape Association of and for Persons with Disabilities strives towards an inclusive society in which persons with disabilities are equal and active citizens.

 Mission